DanyalHabib007/Nathcorp/README.md

 **Trip Planner Crew** is an intelligent travel planning application designed to assist users in creating detailed travel itineraries.
 The app leverages a combination of AI agents to provide recommendations for city selection, generate in-depth city guides, and create comprehensive 7-day travel itineraries based on user preferences.

-The application is powered by advanced AI models and tools, utilizing the Groq API with the LLaMA3 model to perform various tasks including searching the internet, calculating budgets, and gathering information.
+The application is powered by advanced AI models and tools, utilizing the Groq API with the LLaMA3 model and SERPER API to perform various tasks including searching the internet, calculating budgets, and gathering information.

 ## Features